History of Abercelyn and the

 Lake Bala (Llyn Tegid)

-Bala Lake or Llyn Tegid in Welsh, is the largest natural lake in Wales approx. 3½ miles long and 150ft deep.
-It lies on the Bala – Talyllyn geological fault-line, the basin probably scooped out by glacial erosion during the Ice Age.
-The Lake is the home of a unique fish, known as the “Gwyniad” - a kind of land-locked herring, which is said to date back to the Ice-Age.
+Bala Lake or Llyn Tegid, which is 100 yards from Abercelyn, is the largest natural lake in Wales approx. 3.5 miles long, 0.8 miles wide and 150ft deep.
+The lake fills an old glacial valley dammed by moraine depoists above the the Bala–Talyllyn fault.
+The Lake is the home of a unique fish, known as the “Gwyniad” - an indigenous land-locked herring, which was left after the Ice age ended 12,000 years ago.

 Local legend relates that the lake was formed as punishment for the misdemeanours of Tegid Foel (Tegid the Bald) - a local prince.
 His mansion, with all its occupants, were reputedly drowned one night during a drunken orgy, after guards neglected replacing the cover on a magic well which would otherwise overflow at night.
 Only one survived – an itinerant harpist who was led out of danger by a small bird calling repeatedly, “Vengeance has come…”.
 When he awoke on the hillside in the morning he saw a huge lake filling the valley with his harp floating on its surface!